IsaacBurton/CustomizableCalculator/README.md

 This page acts as the 'Edit Calculator Page' for that specific Course.
 When an Instructor clicks a Course on the 'Courses Page', they are directed to this page.
 It will list all the possible functions for the calculator as toggleable buttons, which the Instructor can turn on or off.
 When the Instructor is done customizing the calculator, they can click the 'Generate Link' button which will create a link for Student use.
 There will also be a 'Delete Course' button, which will create a pop-up asking if the Instructor really wants to delete the Course, to which they can press Yes or No. If yes, they are redirected to the 'Courses Page'.

    ## TODO (Use Professor Ditton's Todo app as a reference on how to do some of this)
-      - Create a EditCourse page component that acts as the page for a specific Course where the Instructor can edit the calculator
-         * Create a Generate Link button that is disabled until the Instructor enables at least one function
       - Style these pages (App.jsx should act as the navbar with the site-wide page header and logout button)
          * Maybe highlight functions that are currently enabled